Courses Bachelor Display 2020-2021

 After passing this course, students will be able to perform basic single-variable calculus operations.
 We will cover limits and continuity, differential calculus of a univariate function, inverse and transcendental functions, mean value theorem, integral calculus, sequences and series, an introduction to differential equations, and some approximation theory.
 In addition to the main facts and concepts, problem-solving strategies will be discussed.
-Throughout the course numerical and computational aspects are highlighted using the software package MATLAB and examples from business engineering are used to emphasize the relevance of the learned theory.
+Throughout the course numerical and computational aspects are highlighted using standard computer programs like Wolfram Mathematica and MATLAB.
 Weekly exercises, presented and discussed in tutor groups, allow students to test and refine their understanding of the covered material.

 PLEASE NOTE THAT THE INFORMATION ABOUT THE TEACHING AND ASSESSMENT METHOD(S) USED IN THIS COURSE IS WITH RESERVATION.
 THE INFORMATION PROVIDED HERE IS BASED ON THE COURSE SETUP PRIOR TO THE CORONAVIRUS CRISIS.
 AS A CONSEQUENCE OF THE CRISIS, COURSE COORDINATORS MAY BE FORCED TO CHANGE THE TEACHING AND ASSESSMENT METHODS USED.
 THE MOST UP-TO-DATE INFORMATION ABOUT THE TEACHING/ASSESSMENT METHOD(S) WILL BE AVAILABLE IN THE COURSE SYLLABUS.